cjrequena/cjrequena.github.io/_posts/en/2026-08-03-bip39-seed-phrase-generation-from-physical-randomness-en.md

 BIP39 mnemonic phrase
 ```

 A **coin** yields randomness directly as binary — simple, slow, and hard to get wrong.
-A **die** yields more entropy per action but requires careful, unbiased conversion (ideally by hashing the rolls with SHA-256).
+A **D6** yields more entropy per action but requires careful, unbiased conversion (ideally by hashing the rolls with SHA-256).
+A **D8 plus two D16** skips the conversion entirely: three throws are 11 bits are one word, with the only special case being the checksum-bearing final word.

 Performed correctly, both produce a mnemonic that is every bit as secure as one from a hardware RNG — with the added assurance that *you* watched the randomness happen.